-In addition to the aforementioned resources, Section 1.c. above incorporates research-based evidence for each named objective.
+In addition to the aforementioned resources, the section above incorporates researchbased evidence for each named objective.
 The research cited directly contributed to the writing of the objectives outlined in this grant application and how achieving those objectives will contribute to the overall outcomes of students being prepared for kindergarten, achieving academically, and being supported by engaged family members.